bankawat1/hierarchical_semantic_chunking/README.md

 Note: This version of H-Semantic chunking is focused on transcripts (i.e. conversation between two person)

 **Pros:**
-It uses an advanced approach to find the breakpoints than what you get from the off-the-shelf Langchain semantic chunking package (https://python.langchain.com/v0.2/docs/how_to/semantic-chunker/).
+It uses an advanced approach to find the breakpoints which is inspired from an off-the-shelf Langchain semantic chunking package (https://python.langchain.com/v0.2/docs/how_to/semantic-chunker/).
+This is an extends the above algorithm.

 **Model:** SentenceTransformer